Tung Chung River: Illegal Excavation for Hong Kong Disneyland project

 In 2003, a 330-metre section of this Ecologically Important Stream near Shek Mun Kap was found damaged by unauthorised excavations.
 It was later revealed that the boulders illegally excavated from this river were used by a subcontractor to build Hong Kong Disneyland.
 About 400 tonnes of the boulders were brought to Penny's Bay to create an artificial lake as part of the development of the adjacent Hong Kong Disneyland Resort.
-In response, the government jailed the chairman of village interest group Tung Chung Rural Committee along with several others for this illegal activity.
+The government jailed the chairman of village interest group Tung Chung Rural Committee along with several others for this illegal activity.

 Current situation

-The government has touted this river as a potential eco-tourism area, but in a recent survey in 2021, over 90 per cent of respondents think that the government should "conserve the river and its estuary by restoring damaged areas, setting up conservation areas and restricting the number of tourists", according to a local media outlet.
+The government has touted this river as a potential eco-tourism area, but in a recent survey in 2021, over 90 per cent of respondents thought that the government should "conserve the river and its estuary by restoring damaged areas, setting up conservation areas and restricting the number of tourists", according to a local media outlet.